-Answering the question that always seems to get asked, “what is the best practice for the VM SWAP file?”
+Answering the question that always seems to get asked, “what is the best practice for the VMware SWAP file?”

-I have put this method through bench testing and found it to have the best performance, step by step for VM SWAP file configuration is:
+I’ve put this method through bench testing and found it to have the best performance, step by step for VMware SWAP file configuration is:

-Set up a data store in each ESX cluster for guest SWAP files, see diagram to the right.
+- Set up a data store in each ESXi cluster for guest SWAP files, see diagram to the right.
 (Do not use local ESX disks!
 This will save more expensive SAN storage but causes latency for DRS and vMotioning of VMs.)

-My test results produced: Faster VM Booting, Better VM Performace, Faster vMotioning and DRS, Faster VM evacuation when ESX host is entering maintenance mode
+VMware SWAP File Test Results My test results produced: Faster VM Booting, Better VM Performace, Faster vMotioning and DRS, Faster VM evacuation when ESXi host is entering maintenance mode.
+In the end, the goal is to avoid slow VM performance.

 I agree with the principle in regards to VM Swap files, but your title is named “Guest Swap File Best Practice”.
 This means the swap file for each individual guest VM (which is what I am looking for).
 So like I said, The best practice is correct, just change the title and remove the word “Guest”.